There has perhaps never been a more lucrative time to earn American Airlines AAdvantage miles.

 Why does this matter?
 It means you can apply for and open credit cards from both banks – and earn the sign-up bonus on each.

-But before you do this, you’ll want to make sure you have an American Airlines AAdvantage account.
+You’ll want to make sure you have an American Airlines AAdvantage account.
 That way, you can use your account number on both card applications.
 If you don’t have one, you can create one here first.